DH4NRAJ/File_Management/README.md

 ```
 $python disarrange.py test output
 ```
-run this command to arrange the files.
+Run this command to arrange the files.
-test - directory which has all the files.
+Test - directory which has all the files.
-ouput - files are copied and disarranged in this directory.
+Ouput - files are copied and disarranged in this directory.

 <img src= "images/disarrange.png" >